cvetomir-todorov/CecoChat/docs/research-connection-limit.md

 # Concurrent connections limit

 Below is a benchmark for the number of concurrent connections per messaging server.
-The code is in the [check](../check/) folder.
+The code is in `Check.sln`.

 ## Hardware setup